 - This medicine may increase the pressure inside your eye (glaucoma) or cause posterior subcapsular cataracts (a rare type of cataract).
-You will need to have regular eye exams with your doctor to check for these problems.
+Slow or delayed healing may also occur if you are using this medicine after cataract surgery.
+You will need regular eye exams to check for these problems.

 - If you hurt your eye, develop an eye infection, or need to have eye surgery, talk with your doctor right away.
 You may need to change your medicine or stop using it.